Xinruk/WifiKill/README.md

 ![Overview](img/menu.png)

 ## ToDo
-add support for Windowa, MacOS and Android
+add support for Windows, MacOS and Android

-add attackmode 3 : Kill all devices
+add attackmode 3 : Kick all devices

+#### changelog
+On version 1.1.0:
+- Works on linux
+- Support only /24 networks